albertfilice/reddit-mention-bot/README.md

 ## General
 This is a skeleton for a Reddit bot.
 The bot will look at the mentions for a user, and then can reply to those mentions, or do whatever you like.
-Reading mentions requires authorization by the user, so you'll have to go through a oauth process to get some secret information relating to your user.
+Reading mentions requires authorization by the user, so you'll have to go through a Oauth2 process to get some secret information relating to your user.

 #### Quick Instructions
 1. Make sure you have Python 3